 If any amount due under (A) or (B) above remains unpaid for more than 28 days after payment has been demanded, the arbitrator in his sole discretion may give written notice to his appointer and to the other parties and arbitrators that he will resign his appointment if such amount still remains unpaid 14 days after such notification.
 Without prejudice to ultimate liability for the fees in question, any other party may prevent such resignation by paying the amount demanded within the said 14 days.
 Upon any resignation under this paragraph the arbitrator will be entitled to immediate payment of his fees to date, and shall be under no liability to any party for any consequences of his resignation.

-^{} The current fees as fixed by the LMAA Committee will be found on the LMAA website at www.lmaa.org.uk/notes-on-fees.asp
+^{} The current fees as fixed by the LMAA Committee will be found on the LMAA website in the Fees section.

 (D) Booking fees